Derivative test: Precise statement of first-derivative test

-Again, corresponding to the comments in the section on monotonicity properties, note that in the first two cases, the inequality is not required to be strict, while in the next two, strict inequality is required.
+Again, corresponding to the comments in the section on monotonicity properties, note that in the first two cases, the inequality is not required to be strict, while in the third, strict inequality is required.

 Applications

 The first-derivative test is helpful in solving optimization problems in physics, economics, and engineering.
 In conjunction with the extreme value theorem, it can be used to find the absolute maximum and minimum of a real-valued function defined on a closed and bounded interval.
 In conjunction with other information such as concavity, inflection points, and asymptotes, it can be used to sketch the graph of a function.

 Second-derivative test (single variable)

 After establishing the critical points of a function, the second-derivative test uses the value of the second derivative at those points to determine whether such points are a local maximum or a local minimum.
 If the function f is twice-differentiable at a critical point x (i.e. a point where (x) = 0), then: